tapfortap/Documentation/make-money/monetization-network.md

 ## Ad Inventory

-To find out the types of ads we support check out our Ad Overview [Guide](doc/make-money/ad-overview).
+To find out the types of ads we support check out our [ad overview guide](doc/make-money/ad-overview).
 You can also take [steps](/doc/make-money/dos-donts) to improve the performance of your ads by ensuring proper placement and visibility.

 ## Performance